 Only has regional Chapter Groups although the entire state of Florida is considered a region they only have information on meetings for Central and South Florida

 Our mission is to promote the ongoing advancement, recognition and professional development of women crime writers.

-Benefits of membership include a Quarterly newsletter, regional chapters discount for members for Writer’s Policy Academy, a link on website for authors, networking, mentoring and fun.
+Benefits of membership include a Quarterly newsletter, regional chapters discount for members of Writer’s Policy Academy, a link on the website for authors, networking, mentoring and fun.

 An ACTIVE member is a paid-up Sisters in Crime, Inc. member who does not have a business interest in promoting the purposes of Sisters in Crime, Inc. This includes, but is not limited to, fans and readers.